pemcg/manageiq-automation-howto-guide/chapter15/quota_and_approval.md

 ### Approval

 The approval process for a VM Provision Request is entered as a result of the _MiqProvisionRequest\_created_ event being triggered.
-This results in a Provisioning Profile lookup to read the value of the _auto\_approval\_state\_machine_ Attribute, which by default is _ProvisionRequestApproval_ for an Infrastructure VM Provision Request.
+This results in a Provisioning Profile lookup to read the value of the _auto\_approval\_state\_machine_ attribute, which by default is _ProvisionRequestApproval_ for an Infrastructure VM Provision Request.
 The second relationship from the event runs the _Default_ Instance of this State Machine.
 <br> <br>

 ![screenshot](images/screenshot33.png)